 Cheese-a-holic Molly McDonough is the Associate Editor for culture.
 She worked as a cheesemaker on two continents before earning an Agriculture and Food Science degree in France.
 After a stint in Romania, working on rural development projects in the dairy industry, she joined the team in 2015

 Amy Fukuizumi is part of culture’s Community + Education team, building, planning and executing our counter culture seminars across the country.
 She’s a writer, creator, and lover of cheese, simplicity, organizational efficiency and storytelling.
 Her career spanned a few different industries – including construction and corporate gaming – before she started living out her cheese-dreams with culture in 2015.
-Originally from Northern CA, she now calls Newmarket, NH home.
+Originally from Northern California, she now calls Newmarket, New Hampshire home.

 Kara Kaminski-Killiany brings a decade of program management, strategy, and research experience to her role on the Community + Education team for counter culture, and to culture’s special projects.
 At culture, Kara combines her love for all things policy and politics with her passion for cheese.

 Emily Acosta was the first woman and first New Yorker to win the Cheesemonger Invitational competition in 2014 against almost 50 competitors from around North America.
 In 2015, she was named one of Zagat’s 30 Under 30.
 Emily holds a Master of Arts in Food Studies from New York University, and until recently served as producer of the cheese-themed podcast Cutting the Curd on the Heritage Radio Network.